On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

-Our assumptions on the priors are weak and encompass most of the commonly used priors.
-Assumption 7 for the priors on the parameter $\pi(\theta|\M)$ are satisfied by, for example, a uniform prior on the model space $\Theta(\M)$, or a truncated multivariate normal prior on $\Theta(\M)$.
-Although we restrict our attention to priors concentrated on the compact set $\Theta$ whose $L_2$ norm is bounded by $R$, our results can be generalized to priors defined on the whole $\mathbb{R}^p$, as long as the tail of $\pi(\theta|\M)$ is sufficiently thin uniformly for all models $\M$.
+Our Assumption 7(i) that the prior is restricted on a compact set $\Theta$ is mainly for technical simplification, which can be relaxed as long as the tail probability of $\pi(\theta|\M)$ decays sufficiently fast on each model $\M$.
+The idea is that the one can divide the possibly noncompact support into a compact set $\Theta_n$ with radius increasing sufficiently slowly with $n$, and let the prior mass outside $\Theta_n$ be negligible as in the large $n$ asymptotics (\citealt{jt08}).
+Other than this, Assumption 7(i) is mild and encompasses most of the commonly used priors truncated on $\Theta$.
+Assumption 7 (ii) and (iii) for the priors on parameters $\pi(\theta|\M)$ are satisfied by, for example, a uniform prior on the model space $\Theta(\M)$, or a truncated multivariate normal prior on $\Theta(\M)$.

 Assumption 8 requires that the models larger than the true model $\M_0$ do not receive overly large prior mass, and the prior on the true model cannot be exponentially small compared to any other models.
-These requirements can be satisfied by, for example, the prior where each coordinate enters the model independently with a fixed probability, which includes the uniform prior as a special case if this probability is $0.5$.
+This is automatically true when $p$ does not increase with $n$, provided that $\pi(\M_0)$ is a positive constant.
+With increasing dimensions, these requirements can be satisfied by, for example, a prior where each coordinate enters the model independently with a fixed probability $\nu\in (0,1)$, which includes the uniform prior as a special case if $\nu=0.5$.
+Other examples include priors that propose a model size $|\M|$ according to Poisson or geometric distributions upper truncated at $p$, while all models of the same size are equally likely.
+A detailed verification of Assumption 8 for these priors can be found in Section 4 of the supplementary material.